jcubic/jquery-terminal-wiki/Getting-Started.md

 ```javascript
 term.exec('close', true);
 ```
-You can also put array in exec:
+You can also put the array in exec:
 ```javascript
 term.exec([
    'git clone https://github.com/jcubic/jquery.terminal.git',